fsimmend/github-issues-plugin/README.md

 __Issue Repository__

 Repo to use for the GitHub issues to create when builds start to fail.
 If not defined here, the configured github project url is used.

+__ReOpen Issue__

+Check this to change the behavior when a job fails a second time and previously created issue exists, if checked, this issue get reopened instead of creating a new one.

+__Append Issue__

+If checked, and a job is continuously failing, every additional failure adds a new comment.